vg-json-data/sm-json-data/strats.md

 This implicit strat can be disabled by setting the node property `"useImplicitComeInNormally": false`.

-If the node has a `spawnAt` property, then this implicit strat ends at the `spawnAt` node, rather than ending at the door node.

 ### Implicit Come In With Mockball

 With certain exceptions described below, by default every horizontal door node has an implicit strat from the node to itself, for entering the room through the door while in a mockball (or speedball).
 This implicit strat has a `comeInWithMockball` entrance condition.
 In unheated rooms, it has the following form: